twaclaw/malaga_db/scripts/README.md

 #### Dump data from the console
 Some time the web page gets stalled on a particular date.
+This actions are automatically done if the current date  and the date displayed in the web page do no match.

 ```bash
 wee_device --dump